XueyunF/nsp_phylogeo/README.md

 # Phylogeographic-analysis-of-nine-spined-sticklebacks
-Scripts and code used in manuscript "Complex population history of admixed sticklebacklineages".
+Scripts and code used in manuscript "Complex population history of admixed stickleback lineages".

 ## Content